funmbia/Library-Management-Java-App/README.md

 ### 👩🏻‍💻 Features
-- **User Registration:** Clients can register with a unique email and strong password, with validation for students, faculty, and non-faculty staff.
+- **User Registration:** Clients can register with a unique email and strong password, with further validation for students, faculty, and non-faculty staff.

 - **Item Rental:** Registered users can rent physical items, open online books, and subscribe to newsletters, with penalties for overdue items.

-- **Rental Management:** Upon login, users can view rented items and receive warnings for overdue returns.
+- **Rental Management:** Upon login, users receive warnings for overdue returns and can view rented items.

 - **Newsletter Subscription:** Users can subscribe to and read paid newsletters like the NY Times within the app, with the ability to cancel subscriptions.